LA-3 is a nutritional supplement produced by a health science company called Live Cell Research life, which focuses on the life and human development.

-Live Cell Research uses a propriety brand of it called ActivAMP, and it's one of three ingredients in LA-3.
-Here is the video for nerds like myself, with detailed explanation on AMPK activator.
+Live Cell Research uses a propriety brand called ActivAMP, and it's one of three ingredients in LA-3.
+Here is the video for nerds like myself, with a detailed explanation of the AMPK activator.

 In order to replicate what happens in our bodies naturally when we work out, the Gynostemma produces AMPK activation to simulate that speed at which it's working when we're young.